-

 The Staff and Students.
 We value an inclusive student environment.

-- Up-to-date, evidence-based practices in gender-affirming health care
+- Up-to-date, evidence-based practices in gender-affirming healthcare

 - How to approach transgender and gender diverse health through an intersectional lens